 - Extreme Buying (March 11 – 21): March 11 becomes the inflection point as consumers spend heavily to stock their pantries: average household spend increased 35% compared to pre-COVID buying levels.
 During this stage, consumers clear out shelves and CPG retailers experience shortages of some items.

-- Home-Confined Buying (March 22 and onward): Through a period of home confinement driven by nationwide stay-at-home orders, CPG spending has remained high.
-Spending for this period is 34% higher than it was prior to COVID-19, although spending for April decreased when compared with March.
+- Home-Confined Buying (March 22 and onward): Through a period of time spent at home driven by nationwide stay-at-home orders, CPG spending has remained high.
+Spending for this period is 32% higher than it was prior to COVID-19.

 - New Normal Buying: Yet to be seen in the U.S., the period after the pandemic, when “shelter-in-place” and other emergency measures are lifted and consumers feel more comfortable returning to physical stores.